Combining the Great Outdoors with Home Comforts: Welcome to the World of Glamping

 Glamping is a luxury camping trend that is soaring in popularity as more people become attracted to enjoying what the great outdoors has to offer, combined with all of the comforts that you can miss so much when you pitch your tent and inflate your camp bed.

 What glamping offers, is the chance to appreciate what it is like to be closer to nature and sleep under the stars, which is the allure of camping to many, but with glamping rather than camping, you get the same experience but can relax in comfortable surroundings and even enjoy a hot shower before heading off to a bed that is much more inviting than the traditional camping alternative.

 Attracting old campers

-This inherent desire to enjoy an outdoor experience still remains within many who tried but failed to fall in love with camping.
+But people who are done with their share of trials with camping and looking for a cozier alternative, can try glamping.
 What glamping does is to reignite that fire and desire to travel to exotic and unusual locations and stay in venues that offer the sort of views and natural experience that most hotels simply can’t offer.

 The other obvious attraction of glamping is the fact that you can enjoy a premium level of luxury, certainly in camping terms, but the cost of these facilities will normally be less than you would spend checking into a hotel of equal comfort.

 Glampers can therefore get the best of both worlds, by getting the chance to be at one with nature, enjoy most of your usual creature comforts, and spend less on your vacation than you would if you were staying at a resort hotel.

 There are many enticing glamping destinations to consider and the list is growing all the time as new venues are added to cater for the increasing number of glampers.

 If you are looking to immerse yourself in the glamping experience, some destinations to consider include the Yurt Village at Falling Waters Resort in North Carolina, where you can go white water rafting and explore the area, before returning to a large comfortable bed and a view over the lake.